 4. Harvesting and Storage

-The harvesting time is normally written on the seed packets.
-However, you will know when your summer squash are ready when they are fully grown.
+The harvesting time is generally on the seed packets.
+However, you will know your summer squash is ready when fully grown.

-Typically, you can harvest yellow squash, zucchini, and crookneck squash when they are about 6 to 8 inches in length.
+Typically, yellow squash, zucchini, and crookneck squash can be harvested when they are 6 to 8 inches long.
 It is also best to harvest them when they are young.

-If you have an abundance of summer varieties, you can either make them into pickles or freeze them after blanching for 3 minutes and cooling in ice water.
-Winter varieties can be stored in a basement or other cool areas of your home.
+If you have abundant summer squashes, you can either make them into pickles or freeze them after blanching for 3 minutes and cooling in ice water.
+Winter varieties can be stored in your home’s basement or other cool areas.

 Takeaway

 Squashes are the ultimate crop to cultivate, as they grow well with many other plants.
-Not to mention, they are also healthy, and your whole family will love to grow and harvest them.
+They are also healthy; your whole family will love growing and harvesting them.

 I have got 💯’s of Caterpillars 🐛 on my veg’s